 You could drop them off in a park made of dog treats and tennis balls and fifteen minutes later they’d be yelping and barking just begging to get back with their owner.
 If you were in a cardboard box, your dog would want to sit on your lap.
 Dogs love their owners so much that taking them on a road trip with you can make your dog happy and make your trip more exciting.

-But before you let your dog hop in the car and take off make sure you remember these great tips on how to comfortably take your dog on a road trip.
+But before you let your dog hop in the car and take off make sure you have an indestructible dog create pad so prevent accidents.
+Let’s dive in to these great tips on how to comfortably take your dog on a road trip.